kopi-cloud/cabbage/database/readme.md

 Here's an example of running the migration for the dev environment from the command line:

-* from the root of the Git repostiry (i.e. the parent directory to this one),
+* from the root of the Git repository (i.e. the parent directory to this one)
-  run:
   * `CABBAGE_TARGET_ENV=dev CABBAGE_DB_ID=xxx CABBAGE_DB_PASSWORD=xxx ./gradlew flywayMigrate flywayInfo`
   * see the [environment config doco](../doc/environment-config.md) for an explanation of where to get the "database id" and password.

-# Making a new database
+### Making a new database

 If you want to fork and run your own copy of Cabbage, before worrying about doing any schema migration, you need to create a Supabase project and configure